aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/l3ls-evpn/common-settings.md

     reload_delay:
       mlag: < seconds >
       non_mlag: < seconds >
+    # EOS CLI rendered directly on the root level of the final EOS configuration
+    raw_eos_cli: |
+      < multiline eos cli >
 ```

 note: Recommended default values for Jericho based platform, and all other platforms `default` tag.